 A vascular malformation is an abnormal collection or tangle of blood vessels.
 The malformations restrict or alter blood flow and are associated with the degeneration of neurons.

 In some such tangles, arteries, which supply oxygen-rich blood to tissue, are interconnected with veins, which move oxygen-depleted blood back to the heart and lungs.

 The capillaries, the tiny vessels that deliver oxygen to cells and usually separate arteries from veins, are absent in these structures.
 Malformations with such direct artery-to-vein connections are called arteriovenous malformations (AVMs).

 Not as common as AVMs in the brain, spinal AVMs account for about four percent of abnormal masses found in the spinal region.
 They can occur in the spinal cord, in the lining that surrounds the spinal cord, or outside of the spinal cord.

-Neurologists use magnetic resonance imaging (MRI) to identify the malformation, and then spinal angiography, a test in which a tracer is injected to make the blood flow appear on an x-ray, to assess the structure of the malformation.
-Upon careful consideration of the patient’s clinical history, the symptoms, the physical examination, and the diagnostic studies available, a treatment plan can be formed.
+Magnetic Resonance Imaging (MRI) can be used to identify the malformation, and then spinal angiography, a test in which a tracer is injected to make the blood flow appear on an x-ray, to assess the structure of the malformation.

 Spinal AVMs are complex lesions, and should be addressed at major centers with experts experienced in their treatment.